A Leafy Wall of Fruit. Save Space, Increase Yields, and Extend the Growing Season with Espalier Fruit Trees

 The fruit wall reflects sunlight during the day, improving growing conditions.
 It also absorbs solar heat, which is slowly released during the night, preventing frost damage.
 Consequently, a warmer microclimate is created on the southern side of the wall for 24 hours per day.

 Generally speaking, I’m not a very formal guy.
-I like a good mess and have an extremely high tolerance for “natural” looking gardens – and laundry rooms.
-As a permaculture designer, I strongly believe that nature knows best.
-And yet, there’s something I find very appealing about the recta-linear look of a mature espalier tree.
-Maybe I just like fruit trees and growing as many as possible into my backyard.
-Perhaps I’m drawn to creating microclimates and pushing the boundaries of what’s possible to grow here.
-But there’s something extra magical about a leafy wall of fruit.
+I enjoy a right mess and have an extremely high tolerance for “natural” looking gardens.
+As a permaculture designer, I’m bias towards a “nature knows best approach”, but there’s something very appealing about growing a leafy wall of fruit.